How Much Does Optimizely Cost in 2026?

 Optimizely does not publish public list pricing.
-Based on Optimizely's plans page and multiple buyer reports, most companies should expect annual, sales-led contracts with a reported starting range around $36,000 per year for basic web experimentation — scaling to $65,000–$200,000+ for mid-market deployments and $200,000–$400,000+ for enterprise bundles.
+Based on Optimizely's plans page and multiple 2026 buyer reports, expect annual, sales-led contracts starting around $36,000–$40,000 per year for standalone Web Experimentation and scaling to $150,000–$500,000+ for enterprise multi-product deployments.
+Pricing is metered primarily on monthly tracked users (MTUs).
 These are estimates, not official price sheets.
+Vendr's marketplace median as of August 2026 is ~$81,447/year across 126 purchases — useful as a mid-point sanity check, not a quote.

 |---|---|---|---|